-An ecommerce SEO audit involves taking a closer look at your website to better gauge how well you’re set up to perform in organic search results.
+An ecommerce SEO audit involves reviewing your website to better gauge how well you’re set up to perform in organic search results.
 Here’s how to get started.

-Fact: 43% of consumers search online when looking for products and brands.
+Fact: around 87% of consumers start their product searches online.
 So having a position on the first page of search results = higher odds your product will be seen and purchased.

 Easier said than done — we know.